jaredhoberock/future/README.md

 Cases 1.1 and 1.2 ensure that the predecessor future is always presented to the executor, in the cases where the executor is able to consume it.

-2. Otherwise, the executor is oblivious to futures, because it is a one-way executor.
+### The executor is natively one-way.

+Natively one-way executors are oblivious to futures, because they have either `execute` or `bulk_execute` functions, and these functions neither consume nor produce futures.

 In this case, `future.then()` should create a continuation (capturing the executor) and this continuation should call `execution::execute()`.
 If the future is not ready at the time `.then()` is called, then `promise.set_value()` would call this continuation.